Sign In Forgot Password

 7:30 pm: Evening Service

-Join us for a picnic lunch following serices as we symbolically cast our sins into the Bay.
+Join us for a picnic lunch and ritual as we cast our sins into the Bay.
+Lunch provided.
+Free.

 EREV YOM KIPPUR